Coast guards in Australia: Marine Rescue NSW

 In November 2008, the NSW Government announced the establishment of a new volunteer marine rescue organisation to be called Marine Rescue NSW, (MRNSW) which was incorporated in July 2009.
 Royal Volunteer Coastal Patrol, Australian Volunteer Coast Guard (NSW units) and Volunteer Rescue Association (marine units) united under the new organisation which began operation on 1 January 2010.

 Marine Rescue NSW is a charitable organisation similar to the RNLI in Britain.
 It provides radio and rescue services over New South Wales with 44 units along the coast including two inland units and has over 3000 volunteers.
 It is also a registered training organisation ensuring that its members are trained and maintain competencies.

 The NSW Government imposes an annual levy of $7 both on boat registration and on boat driver licences to provide funds for MRNSW to refurbish and replace old boats and equipment.
-As at 1 January 2016, MRNSW has refurbished a number of boats and purchased many new purpose built boats.
+As at 1 January 2016, MRNSW has refurbished a number of boats and purchased many new purpose-built boats.

-MRNSW members are volunteer and in addition to their duties as radio operators, boat crew and many other tasks spend large amounts of time raising funds needed in addition to those provided by the government.
+MRNSW members are volunteers and in addition to their duties as radio operators, boat crew and many other tasks spend large amounts of time raising funds needed in addition to those provided by the government.

 Australian Volunteer Coast Guard

 The Australian Volunteer Coast Guard Association was established in 1961, and modelled on the US Coast Guard Auxiliary, the association is an organisation composed entirely of volunteers.
-It guards the coast in the most effective way - initially by education, example, examination and finally by search and rescue.
+It guards the coast in the most effective way – initially by education, example, examination and finally by search and rescue.
 The Australian Volunteer Coast Guard has no law enforcement powers.
 Flotillas and radio bases are located from the Skardon River in the Gulf of Carpentaria, down the eastern seaboard to Ceduna in South Australia, including Tasmania and major inland lakes and weirs.
 Coast Guard currently has more than 2,500 Regular members and 9,000 Associate members.
 Expansion is continuing in areas of need.

 Australian Volunteer Coast Guard resources across Australia include: